zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 Output: Minimum number of colors needed to label __all__ the jobs so that there is no overlap between same-color jobs.

-Algorithm: Earliest Start Time First O(nlogn).
+Algorithm: Earliest Start Time First O(nlogn). _All the jobs need to be labeled sooner or later._

 NOTE:
-1. Sort by start time as well as __end__ time - O(nlogn)
+1. Sort by start time as well as __end__ time - O(nlogn) _So it only takes O(1) to find the next earliest finishing job, its actual finishing time and assigned color.
+Every time, you only need to compare with the next earliest finishing job.
+Otherwise, this algorithm takes O(n^2)._
 2. __Take/Add__ next available color from a LinkedList - O(1)
 3. Assign the next available color to a job when it overlaps with all previously scheduled jobs.
 4. Assign the color ready for reuse to a job when the current job starts later than the finished one.

 _Why not using earliest finishing time?_
-_Intuitively, earliest starting time first strategy allows you to start earlier, which saves time that would've been wasted if you use earliest finising time first strategy.
+_Intuitively, earliest starting time first strategy allows you to start earlier, which saves time that would've wasted if you use earliest finishing time first strategy.
 Even the former doesn't guarantee you earlier ending time in any case, that's fine.
 Just assign the next available color to the next job.
 It is inevitable that you do them in parallel._

 ---